nuvious/QuiCC/Whitepaper.md

 for all data transmitted to meet the entropy requirements and would prevent a man in the middle (MITM) attack.

-Without an OOB distributed key a key exchange mechanism is proposed where only high-entropy parameters to the encryption scheme are exchanged, and low-entropy values are agreed upon ahead of time by the client and server.
+Without an OOB distributed key a key exchange mechanism is proposed, where only high-entropy parameters to the encryption scheme are exchanged, and low-entropy values are agreed upon ahead of time by the client and server.